Do you want to move from Squarespace to WordPress?

 - WPBeginner on YouTube – Need more video instructions?
 Subscribe to our YouTube channel with more than 110,000 subscribers and 10 Million+ views.

-- WPBeginner Blueprint – Check out plugins, tools, and services we use on WPBeginner.
+- WPBeginner Blueprint – Check out the plugins, tools, and services we use on WPBeginner.

 - WPBeginner Deals – Exclusive discounts on WordPress products and services for WPBeginner users.